wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 API Discovery uses a hybrid approach to conduct analysis locally and in the Cloud.
 This approach enables a [privacy-first process](#security-of-data-uploaded-to-the-wallarm-cloud) where request data and sensitive data are kept locally while using the power of the Cloud for the statistics analysis:

 1. API Discovery analyzes legitimate traffic locally.
-Wallarm analyzes the endpoints to which requests are made and what parameters are passed.
+Wallarm analyzes the endpoints to which requests are made and what parameters are passed and returned.
 1. According to this data, statistics are made and sent to the Сloud.
 1. Wallarm Cloud aggregates the received statistics and builds an [API description](../user-guides/api-discovery.md) on its basis.